iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

  You should select the source chain from which you want to bridge a token into [Shimmer EVM](https://shimmer.network/evm).
 To send tokens out of Shimmer EVM, select Shimmer EVM as the source chain.

 3.)
 Select the Token to Transfer
 Click "**Select Token**"  to choose a token to transfer from the source chain.
 The Interface will display all bridgeable tokens and your token balance in the selection dropdown.
 Also, all other bridgeable tokens you hold in one of the other available networks are displayed.
-- The app will automatically select Shimmer EVM as your destination chain.
-If you choose another network, the app will always set the matching token on the destination chain based on your source chain token selection.

 4. Enter the Number of Tokens You Want to Bridge from the Source Chain
 - The app will display: